LTTLabsOSS/markbench-tests/deprecated/tinytinaswonderland/README.md

 # Tiny Tina's Wonderland

-This script navigates through in-game menus to the built in benchmark and runs it with the current settings.
+This script navigates through in-game menus to the built in benchmarking tool and runs it with the current settings.

 ## Prerequisites